net-zero-dri/net-zero-dri.github.io/faq.md

 The UKRI Net Zero Digital Research Infrastructure (DRI) Scoping project is a complex, multi-disciplinary project.
 This page describes the frequently asked questions.
 If you have any further questions, please [contact us](/contact/).

-*NOTE: In all these questions, it is important to realise that we are a UKRI funded project, but we **do not** speak on behalf of UKRI.
+*NOTE: it is important to realise that we are a UKRI funded project, but we **do not** speak on behalf of UKRI.
 The project will produce evidence and advice to feed into the UKRI decision making process.
 These answers are based on the project teams opinions/experience so far.*

 ## General questions about UKRI DRI